How to invest in gold and other precious metals in the UK

 Buying and investing in gold can add a strong element of stability to your portfolio, particularly when the economy is turbulent.

-Precious metals, and gold in particular, are seen as safe havens that preserve and even increase their value when other assets are struggling.
+Precious metals, particularly gold, are seen as safe havens that can preserve and even increase their value when other assets are struggling.

-For this reason, gold has even been something of a growth asset in recent years (though traditionally it isn’t seen as one).
+For this reason, gold has become a growth asset in recent years, although traditionally, it isn’t seen as one.

 There is an undeniable attraction to owning gold as an alternative investment, especially as you can (if you wish) own the physical bullion yourself.